fern-api/docs-starter/README.md

 # Docs Starter

-Create beautiful documentation in under 5 minutes using an OpenAPI/Swagger specification.
-Here's [an example!](https://petstore-openapi.docs.buildwithfern.com)
+In this tutorial, you will learn how to create beautiful documentation in under 5 minutes using an OpenAPI/Swagger specification.
 </div>

 ---